 - -wp-(no)-rte generates RTE guards before computing weakest preconditions.
 This option calls the rte generation plug-in with the following options: -rte-mem, -rte-div, -warn-signed-overflow and -warn-unsigned-overflow.
-The generated guards, when proved1, fulfill the requirements for using the WP plug-in with a natural integer domain (default is: no). - -wp-(no)-split conjunctions in generated proof obligations are recursively split into subgoals.
+The generated guards, when proved, fulfill the requirements for using the WP plug-in with a natural integer domain (default is: no). - -wp-(no)-split conjunctions in generated proof obligations are recursively split into subgoals.
 The generated goal names are suffixed by "part<n>" (defaults to no). - -wp-(no)-invariants computes proof obligations for arbitrary invariants inside loops.
-Also modifies the calculus for proper loop invariants (default is: no). - -wp-(no)-callee-precond includes preconditions of the callee after a call (default is: yes). - -wp-(no)-init-const uses initializers for global const variables (default is: no). - -wp-(no)-dynamic handles calls via function pointers (experimental, default is: no).
+Also modifies the calculus for proper loop invariants (default is: no). - -wp-(no)-callee-precond includes preconditions of the callee after a call (default is: yes).